i2p/i2p.www/i2p2www/spec/proposals/158-ipv6-transport-enhancements.rst

 as that's the only way that Bob knows Charlie's IPv4 address to return to Alice in the RelayResponse.
 As of release 0.9.xx, IPv6 is supported, and this message may be sent via an established IPv6 connection.

+Also add:

+As of release 0.9.xx, any SSU address published with introducers must contain "4" or "6" in the "caps" option.

 Migration